 Do you know how searchers are finding your business online?

 Chances are, they're using voice search.
-In fact, it's estimated that there are 1 billion voice searches each month, and mobile voice searches are 3x more likely to be locally focused!
+In fact, it's estimated that there are 1 billion voice searches each month, and mobile voice searches are three times more likely to be locally focused!

 What Is Voice Search?